MarcCharmois/Python2.7-Azure-Eventhub-Storage-receiver/README.md

 # Python2.7 Event Hub Events Storage Receiver

 ## Description
-Gets the events of an Azure Event Hub stored in Storage Blob
+Gets the events of an Azure Event Hub captured and stored in Storage Blob
+This a rework of the <a href="https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-capture-python">original Microsoft version: Read captured data from Python app - Azure Event Hubs | Microsoft Docs</a>

 ## How to use
 ### Azure configuration